 - the Australian industry;

 - exporters;

-- importers;
+- · importers;

 - freight forwarders and logistic providers;

 - the ABF;

 - United States of America (US) government agencies and industry associations;

 and

 - other parties it considered relevant.

 In response to Question 6 in the application form, Capral made several statements regarding its claims that circumvention activities have occurred.
 Capral provided twenty-three confidential attachments as evidence to support its claim.
-The Commission has analysed each of these statements and attachments.
+The Commission analysed each of these statements and attachments.

 Capral subsequently provided a further twenty-one confidential documents to support its claims.
-The Commission has analysed each of these documents.
+The Commission analysed each of these documents.

-The Commission also received thirteen submissions to this inquiry which have been addressed at section 5 of this SEF.
+Prior to publication of the SEF, the Commission received thirteen submissions to this inquiry which have been addressed at section 5 of this report.